RAID 6 vs RAID 5 - The Case For RAID 6

 RAID-5 is the most popular choice for storage arrays today, as it is relatively simple to implement at the hardware level and is able to continue to operate in the event of failure of a single device.
 For many years RAID-5 has provided adequate levels of protection for highly reliable operation, but the growth in data storage requirements and the corresponding increase in capacity of arrays has the potential to impact the reliability of RAID-5 systems.

 In order to rebuild the array after a drive failure, a RAID-5 array must read the entire contents of every remaining disk in the array.
 If the array consists of seven 1 TB disks, 6 TB of data would be read during this process, 1 TB from each of the six non-failed disks.
 If consumer SATA disks are used, one read in every 12.5 TB of data read is likely to fail, so there is almost a 50% chance of an unrecoverable read error during this process.
 When such an error occurs the RAID controller cannot continue the recovery process and the array will fail.
 When this happens, all is not lost.
 Our experienced data recovery experts can rebuild arrays which have failed in this way, often with same-day turnaround.
+Call us on 0800 999 3282 to discuss how we can get you back in business as quickly as possible.

 RAID-6 improves on the reliability of RAID-5 by being able to tolerate failures on two disks simultaneously, thus considerably enhancing the reliability of the array.
 This enhanced reliability comes at the cost of additional hardware in the form of the additional disk per array, as well as increased complexity in the RAID controller.